Carême

 Build recipe indexes

-Search & cook
+Search and cook

 Your cookbooks deserve an index